This section is a work in progress...

 Ration distribution for Female Convicts and their Children at Parramatta. |

-2nd Class (Probationary) - Those returned from assignment because of bad behavior and those being promoted from 3rd class or demoted from 1st class.
+2nd Class (Probationary) - Those returned from assignment because of bad behaviour and those being promoted from 3rd class or demoted from 1st class.
 They were employed at the same work as the 1st Class but could not be assigned to private service.
 Females who became pregnant while in service were included in the 2nd Class.

 3rd Class- These women were kept at hard labour such as breaking stones.
-They may have been deprived of tea and sugar, may have been placarded or had their heads shaved.'
+They may have been deprived of tea and sugar, may have been placarded or had their heads shaved.

-The above list is of Eliza's misdemeanors,
+The above list is of Eliza's misdemeanours,

 which contributed to Eliza's continuous return to Parramatta